CraigStuntz/Lbac/Readme.markdown

 So do a build and then run all tests in the solution.

 You can also use the compiler interactively.
 Run the project Lbac.Compiler and it will compile as you type.

+Finally, you can run non-interactively, using files:

+	> copy con > Foo.txt
+	  1+2
+	  ^C
+	> Lbac.Compiler -i Foo.txt -o Bar.exe

+This produces a console application which returns the result (3!).

 License
 =======